cisco/mindmeld/source/blueprints/home_assistant.rst

     python -c "import mmworkbench as wb; wb.blueprint('home_assistant');"

-This should create a Workbench project folder called ``home_assistant`` in your current directory with the following structure:
+This should create a MindMeld project folder called ``home_assistant`` in your current directory with the following structure:

 .. image:: /images/home_assistant_directory.png
     :width: 250px